 Reverted Interest Rate.
 This is the interest rate applied any remaining balance after the balance transfer offer ends.

 Reward point credit cards.
 Compare the points per $1 spend between cards too and not only the bonus point offer.
-Try land a bonus point offer with a high points per $1 earning rate.
+Try land a bonus point offer with a high point per $1 earning rate.
 That way you'll have a keeper for after the bonus offer period ends.

 As always if you have any comments feel free to share them with us below.